-Part-based Trackers.
-These trackers attempt to implicitly model the parts of an object in order to improve tracking performance.
-Adam et al (2006) represent the object with multiple arbitrary patches.
+Part-based Trackers These trackers attempt to implicitly model the parts of an object in order to improve tracking performance.
+Adam et al. (2006) represent the object with multiple arbitrary patches.
 Each patch votes on potential positions and scales of the object and a robust statistic is employed to minimise the voting error.
-Kalal et al (2010b) sample the object and the points are tracked independently in each frame by estimating optical flow.
-Using a forward-backward measure, the erroneous points are identified and the remaining reliable points are utilised to compute the optimal object trajectory.
-Yao et al (2013) adapt the latent SVM of Felzenszwalb et al (2010) for online tracking, by restricting the search in the vicinity of the location of the target object in the previous frame.
-In comparison to the weakly supervised part-based model of Yao et al (2013), in Zhang and van der Maaten (2013) the authors recommend an online strongly supervised partbased deformable model that learns the representation of the object and the representation of the background by training a classifier.
-Wang et al (2015) employ a partbased tracker by estimating a direct displacement prediction of the object.
+Kalal et al. (2010b) sample the object and the points are tracked independently in each frame by estimating optical flow.
+Using a forwardbackward measure, the erroneous points are identified and the remaining reliable points are utilised to compute the optimal object trajectory.
+Yao et al. (2013) adapt the latent SVM of Felzenszwalb et al. (2010) for online tracking, by restricting the search in the vicinity of the location of the target object in the previous frame.
+In comparison to the weakly supervised part-based model of Yao et al. (2013), in Zhang and van der Maaten (2013) the authors recommend an online strongly supervised part-based deformable model that learns the representation of the object and the representation of the background by training a classifier.
+Wang et al. (2015) employ a part-based tracker by estimating a direct displacement prediction of the object.
 A cascade of regressors is utilised to localise the parts, while the model is updated online and the regressors are initialised by multiple motion models at each frame.

 Given the wealth of available trackers, selecting appropriate trackers for deformable tracking purposes poses a difficult proposition.
-In order to attempt to give as broad an overview as possible, we selected a representative tracker from each of the categories described previously.
-Therefore, in this paper we compare against 14 trackers which are outlined in Table 2.
-SRDCF (Danelljan et al (2015)), KCF (Henriques et al (2015)) and DSST (Danelljan et al (2014)) are all discriminative trackers based on DCFs.
-They all performed well in the VOT 2015 (Kristan et al (2015)) challenge and DSST was the winner of VOT 2014 (Kristan et al (2014)).
-STRUCK (Hare et al (2011)) is a discriminative tracker that performed very well in the Online Object Tracking benchmark (Wu et al (2013)).
-SPOT (Zhang and van der Maaten (2014)) is a strong performing part based tracker, CMT (Nebehay and Pflugfelder (2015)) is a strong performing keypoint based tracker and LRST (Zhang et al (2014b)) and ORIA (Wu et al (2012)) are recent generative trackers.
-RPT (Li et al (2015d)) is a recently proposed technique that reported state-of-the-art results on the Online Object Tracking benchmark (Wu et al (2013)).
-Finally, TLD (Kalal et al (2012)), MIL (Babenko et al (2011)), FCT (Zhang et al (2014a)), DF (Sevilla-Lara and Learned-Miller (2012)) and IVT (Ross et al (2008)) were included as baseline tracking methods with publicly available implementations.
+In order to attempt to give as broad an overview as possible, we selected trackers from each of the aforementioned categories.
+Therefore, in this paper we compare against 27 trackers which are outlined in Table 2.
+SRDCF (Danelljan et al. 2015), KCF (Henriques et al. 2015), LCT (Ma et al. 2015), STAPLE (Bertinetto et al. 2016a) and DSST (Danelljan et al. 2014) are all discriminative trackers based on DCFs.
+They all performed well in the VOT 2015 (Kristan et al. 2015) challenge and DSST was the winner of VOT 2014 (Kristan et al. 2014).
+The trackers of Danelljan et al. (2016), Qi et al. (2016); Nam and Han (2016), Bertinetto et al. (2016b) are indicative trackers that employ neural networks and achieve top results.
+STRUCK (Hare et al. 2011) is a discriminative tracker that performed very well in the Online Object Tracking benchmark (Wu et al. 2013), while the more recent method of Ning et al. (2016) improves the computational burden of the structural SVM of STRUCK and reports superior results.
+SPOT (Zhang and van der Maaten 2014) is a strong performing part based tracker, CMT (Nebehay and Pflugfelder 2015) is a strong performing keypoint based tracker, LRST (Zhang et al. 2014d) and ORIA (Wu et al. 2012) are recent generative trackers.
+RPT (Li et al. 2015b) is a recently proposed technique that reported state-of-the-art results on the Online Object Tracking benchmark (Wu et al. 2013).
+TLD (Kalal et al. 2012), MIL (Babenko et al. 2011), FCT (Zhang et al. 2014c), DF (Sevilla-Lara and Learned-Miller 2012) and IVT (Ross et al. 2008) were included as baseline tracking methods with publicly available implementations.
+Finally, the CAMSHIFT and PF methods (Bradski 1998a; Isard and Blake 1996) are included as very influential trackers used in the previous decades for tracking.